 New with Bell is that access is being offered on the basis of each 64-core Rome processor, or a half-node share.
 To purchase access to Bell today, go to the Cluster Access Purchase page.
 Please subscribe to our Community Cluster Program Mailing List to stay informed on the latest purchasing developments or contact us via email at firstname.lastname@example.org if you have any questions.

 Bell is named in honor of Clara Bell Sessions, minority advocate and Professor and Director of Continuing Education of Nursing.
-More information about her life and impact on Purdue is available in an ITaP Biography of Bell.
+More information about her life and impact on Purdue is available in a Biography of Bell.

-All Bell nodes have 128 processor cores, 256 GB of RAM, and 100 Gbps Infiniband interconnects.
+All Bell compute nodes have 128 processor cores and 100 Gbps Infiniband interconnects.